LizzyMaybeDev/Patcher-Explanation/README.md

 - The Compact Chat rewrite and Limit Chunk Updates were pretty much done by [Moulberry](moulberry.codes/)
 ---
-## Patcher has 49 Default options and 136 options in general, 16 of those are bug fixes, (note that those are the only bug fixes that you can enable and disable there is over 70 bug fixes which are force enabled) 41 QOL features and 41 Performance features (note that again those are the only visible ones)
+## Patcher has 49 Default options and 136 options in general, 16 of those are bug fixes, (note that those are the only bug fixes that you can enable and disable there is over 70 bug fixes which are force enabled) 41 QOL features and 41 Performance features (note that again those are the only visible ones) and Patcher also [replaces](https://github.com/LunaNotdev/Patcher-Explanation#mods-patcher-replaces) 17 mods

-## Patcher also replaces 17 mods which are CaseCommands, CommandPatcher, CompactChat, CrossChat, frames+, ItemOptimizations, MouseBindFix, ResourceExploitFix, WindowedFullscreen, CleanView, FastChat, MemoryFix, MouseDelayFix, NoCloseMyChat, VanillaEnhancements, VoidChat, BetterScaledGUI

 ## Patcher also had/has options that arent in the config which are